Shot Tower, Taroona: History

-Joseph Moir a Scotsman skilled in iron-mongering, moved to Hobart in 1829 and bought several parcels of land across the state.
+Joseph Moir, a skilled Scotsman in iron-mongering, settled in Hobart in 1829 and acquired multiple parcels of land throughout the region.
 Designed and built by Moir in only eight months, the Taroona Shot Tower became the tallest building in Australia when it was completed in 1870.
-An inscription at the tower proclaims that the first shot was dropped on the 8th September, 1870.
+An inscription at the tower proclaims that the first shot was dropped on 8 September 1870.

 The residence of Joseph Moir and his family for many years was located at Queensborough Glen Estate, which is located on the grounds of the historic Shot Tower.